Convert MP4 to JSON Online Free

 If your MP4 contains chapters, subtitle tracks, or attached metadata, those streams will appear in the JSON output.
 Each is listed with its codec_type (e.g. subtitle) and any associated language tags.

 Yes. ffprobe reads only the header and stream index, so even multi-gigabyte files are processed in seconds.
-Files up to 500MB can be uploaded directly through the web interface.
+Files up to 100MB can be uploaded directly through the web interface with eligible paid access.

 If ffprobe cannot recognise the container, the converter will return an error rather than partial metadata.
 Try the original recording or a re-muxed copy.
 The tool also accepts MOV, M4V, and 3GP files since they share the same container family.